rfswarm/Board-RFduino/README.md

 Have a look at the 'Setting up udev rules' section in this [README file](https://github.com/texane/stlink/blob/master/README) if you need help.

 Second you need to enable the stand-alone ST-Link mode of the discovery board by removing the two `CN2` jumpers, found somewhere in the upper right part of the board.
 This disconnects the ST-Link programmer from the micro-controller part of the port and enables direct access through the pin-header `CN3`, also labled `SWD`.
+The white dot tells you the position of pin1.

 The RFduino module supports the Serial Wire Debug (SWD) interface.
 To access the device the following four lines need to be connected with the STM32x-discovery board:
 ```
                  RFduino module    STM32Fx-discovery
 common ground:       GND <-----------> GND
 supply voltage:      VDD <-----------> 3V
-SWD clock:           SWD <-----------> SWCLK (CN3, pin2)
+SWD clock:       FACTORY <-----------> SWCLK (CN3, pin2)
-SWD data I/O:      SWDIO <-----------> SWDIO (CN3, pin4)
+SWD data I/O:      RESET <-----------> SWDIO (CN3, pin4)
 ```

 ### Software